energietransitie/needforheat-living-room-module-firmware/README.md

 * as a satellite measurement device:
   * getting the MAC-address of the gateway dynamically on power-up;
   * send measurements via ESP-NOW to the gateway;
-  * supports modem- and lightsleep;
+  * supports modem-, light- and deepsleep;
 * as a full-blown Twomes measurement device
   * Wi-Fi provisioning using BLE;
-  * securet uploading of measurements to the API;
+  * secure uploading of measurements to the API;

 To-do:
 * minor fixes for the CO₂ measurement device